Sound description: Christian pop-rock leaning towards modern country.

 In early 2013, while taking a break from performing to record a new full-length, a new video for his song “Best Days” began streaming online.
 The following summer, he signed to a recording deal with Pacific Records.

-He headed to Nashville in November 2014 to record a new album at Nashville-Castle Recording Studios with Carrie Underwood’s guitarist Chad Jeffers, as well as members of Kelly Clarkson’s and Martina McBride’s bands.
+His October 2014 single “All You Gotta Do” was recorded at Jason Mraz's home studio and produced by Mraz collaborator Andre De Santanna, with backup vocals by Danielle D'Andrea (who sings with Jackson Browne).
+He headed to Nashville in November to record a new album at Nashville-Castle Recording Studios with Carrie Underwood’s guitarist Chad Jeffers, as well as members of Kelly Clarkson’s and Martina McBride’s bands.